On large deviations in the averaging principle for SDE's with a "full dependence", correction: Introduction

-The large deviation principle (LDP) for such systems with a ``full dependence'', that is, $C(X_t,Y_t)$, was not treated earlier.
-Only the case $C(Y_t)$ was considered in papers by Freidlin (1976), Freidlin (1978), Freidlin and Wentzell (1984) for a compact state space and by Veretennikov (1994) for a non-compact one.
-There are, as well, recent papers on more general systems with small additive diffusions by Liptser and by the author which also only concern the case $C(Y_t)$.
+The large deviation principle (LDP) for such systems with a ``full dependence'', that is, $C(X_t,Y_t)$, was not treated before \cite{Veretennikov (1999)}.
+Only the case $C(Y_t)$ was considered in the papers by \cite{Freidlin (1976), Freidlin (1978), Freidlin and Wentzell (1984)} for a compact state space and by \cite{Veretennikov (1994)} for a non-compact one.
+Also the papers \cite{Liptser (1996)}, \cite{Veretennikov (1998)} and \cite{Liptser (2002)} on similar or close topics for more general systems with small additive diffusions should be mentioned, which, however, all concern only the case $C(Y_t)$.
+Concerning most recent developments the reader is referred to \cite{Kifer} and the references therein.

 The LDP for systems like (\ref{eqAA}) is important in averaging and homogenization, in the KPP equation theory, for stochastic approximation algorithms with averaging and so forth.
-The problem of an LDP for the case $C(X_t,Y_t)$ has arisen since Freidlin (1976), Freidlin (1978).
+The problem of an LDP for the case $C(X_t,Y_t)$ has arisen since \cite{Freidlin (1976), Freidlin (1978)}.
 Intuitively, the scheme used for $C(Y_t)$ should work; at least, almost all main steps go well.
-Indeed, there was only one lacuna; the use of Girsanov's transformation did not allow freezing of $X_t$ if $C$ depended on the slow motion while it worked well and very naturally for the drift $B(X_t,Y_t)$.
-Yet the problem remained unresolved for years and the answer was not clear at all.
-Notice that this difficulty does not appear in analogous discrete-time systems [see Gulinsky and Veretennikov (1993), Chapter 11].
+Indeed, there was only one lacuna; the use of Girsanov's transformation did not allow freezing of $X_t$ if $C$ depended on the slow motion, while it worked well and very naturally for the drift $B(X_t,Y_t)$.
+Yet the problem remained unresolved for years and the answer was unclear.
+Notice that this difficulty does not appear in analogous discrete-time systems (see \cite[Chapter 11]{Gulinsky and Veretennikov (1993)}).